 After the departure of the VOC, the British came to Malaysia.
 Thus, on January 20, 1874, an agreement was made between the British and the Sultan of Perak Raja Abdullah.
 This agreement marked the official beginning of British influence on the politics of various Malaysian states.
 And still today, Malaysia is a part of the British Commonwealth.

-Sightseeing – What to do on Pulau Pangkor?
+Sightseeing – What to see and do on Pulau Pangkor?

 Let me be clear: there is not much left to see on Pulau Pangkor of the history that has just been told here.
-But of course you can still do plenty of other things on this beautiful paradise.
+But of course, you can still do plenty of other things at this beautiful paradise.

 1. Visit a few fishing villages on the east side